microsoft/WhatTheHack/042-SAPOnAzure/Coach/07-PowerQuery.md

 There are few  actvities for the PowerBI APP intergation with SAP HANA DB, at the high level steps can be summerized into three activities.

-#### Contact your Microsoft team for the deployment files like SAP HANA studio, HANA cient etc..
+#### Contact your Microsoft team for the deployment files like SAP HANA studio, HANA client.

 ### Activity 1: